Updated: Feb 18

 How often should I get this massage?

 You will see a difference in one treatment.
-Depending on your goals, and condition, you could receive this work once a month or a couple time a week.
+Depending on your goals, and condition, you could receive this work once a week to once a month.

 What should I expect?

 This treatment is very gentle.
-We use very lite pressure as the lymphatic system is very superficial.
+We use very light pressure as the lymphatic system is very superficial.

 #PregnancyMassage #Swollenankles #Carpaltunnelduringpregnancy #fluidretentionduringpregnancy #healingaftercsection #healingaftercesareanbirth #swollenfeetpregnancy #massageforprenatalwomen #MLD #Manuellymphaticdrainage #LymphaticMassage #Lymphaticmassageduringpregnancy #SanDiego #Sandiegoprenatalmassage #Reduceswellinginfeetandlegsduringpregnancy